LukasKolletzki/twoffein-api/README.md

 #twoffein-api
 A simple PHP class providing methods to interact with the API of Twoffein

+---

+# IMPORTANT!
+Twoffein is not existing anymore (See this blogpost: http://bratenfett.net/was-ist-eigentlich-mit-twoffein/).
+Therefore, this project is no longer supported.

+---

 ##Usage
 You should take a look at the official API-FAQ of Twoffein: https://twoffein.com/api-faq/